Giles Richards

 Oscar Piastri leads Lando Norris during the sprint race before team orders were employed.
 Photograph: Mark Thompson/Getty Images

-Piastri led from pole for the entire race until lap 22 of the 24 when he moved over for his teammate but the team had made it clear early in the sprint, their intent was to switch the two drivers in Norris’s favour and Piastri had been explicit beforehand he would not have an issue doing so.
+In the short-form race Piastri had led from pole until lap 22 of the 24 when he moved over for his teammate but McLaren had made it clear early on their intent was to switch the two drivers in Norris’s favour and Piastri had been explicit beforehand he would not have an issue doing so.

-The victory continues Norris’s comeback at Verstappen in the championship battle and was vital in once more edging closer to the Dutchman.
-Norris has taken a further two points from his rival, closing the gap to 45-points with 112 available from one further sprint and four races to come.
+The victory was key in continuing Norris’s comeback at Verstappen in the championship battle.
+He has taken a further three points from his rival, closing the gap to 44 points with 112 available from one further sprint and four races to come.

 Leave a Comment